 should capitalize on the contribution

-from sharing their faith with others in the Church.
+them contemptuously.
 Those in the Church ought to first consider the

-possibility that single people are following the example and advice of Paul
+possibility that single people are following the example and advice of Paul,

 people control the Church, so that settles that.
 Another deception about